HotSpot

 Now, 'gcc.ttrace' does contain a thermal trace but the initial

-values, which might not be representative if the simulation is not
+values.
+These might not be representative if the simulation is not

 long enough to warm up the chip and package.
-However, the steady
+However, the steady state

 b) cp gcc.steady gcc.init